ECAConcordia/ecaconcordia.ca/iron-ring.md

 	_We’ll email you information on how to get tickets and the cost once your eligibility is confirmed._

-Should you need further information, please contact Dilani Abeywickrama on academic@ecaconcordia.ca
+Should you need further information, please contact Abir Fakhreddine on academic@ecaconcordia.ca